 2. Install the A-arm assemblies into the frame mounts and secure with the cap screws.
-Only fin-ger-tighten at this time.
+Only finger-tighten at this time.

-3. Route the brake hose through the upper A-arm shock absorber mount; then secure the hose to the A-arm with a cable tie and grommet.
+3. Route the brake hose through the upper A-arm shock absorber mount; then secure the hose to the A-arm with the routing clamp.